StewBC/machines/import/a2m/README.md

 ```

 ## Using the Debugger
 When running, debug windows update at 60 FPS, but user control only applies to the Apple ][+ machine.
 Once stopped, you can interact with the debug windows.
 The window title changes to green when it is "active", with "active" determined by mouse hover and input going to the "active" window.
+The machine reset is mapped to SCRLK or PAUSE (so CTRL +) and on my Lenovo laptop that's FN + B.

 ## Using the CPU Window
 The CPU window, when stopped, has editable boxes for the PC, SP, registers, and flags.
 To edit a value, click in the box, keep the mouse pointer over the CPU window, type a new value, and press ENTER.